Darian-Morrison/aoc/README.md

 # AOC
-Advent of code for 2023 using GoLang for the first time. https://adventofcode.com/
+Advent of code repo.
+See folders for past yesrs submissions. https://adventofcode.com/